Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Force objects to be encrypted at upload
   * Grant access to another account (Cross Account)

+#### IAM Policy VS S3 Bucket Policy

+* Use IAM policies if:
+  * You need to control access to AWS services other than S3
+  * You have numerous S3 buckets each with different permissions requirements (IAM policies will be easier to manage)
+  * You prefer to keep access control policies in the IAM environment
+* Use S3 bucket policies if:
+  * You want a simple way to grant cross-account access to your S3 environment, without using IAM roles
+  * Your IAM policies are reaching the size limits
+  * You prefer to keep access control policies in the S3 environment

 #### Objects Encryption

 There are 4 methods of encrypting objects in S3

 * Server Side Encryption(SSE)
-  * Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)
+  * Server-Side Encryption with Amazon S3-Managed Keys (**SSE-S3**)
     * Encrypts S3 objects using keys handled & managed by AWS
     * Object is encrypted server side
     * AES-256 encryption type
-    * Must set header: “x-amz-server-side-encryption": "AES256"
+    * Must set header: "x-amz-server-side-encryption": "AES256"
-  * Server-Side Encryption with KMS Keys stored in AWS KMS (SSE-KMS)
+  * Server-Side Encryption with KMS Keys stored in AWS KMS (**SSE-KMS**)
-    * Leverage AWS Key Management Service to manage encryption keys
+    * Leverage `AWS Key Management` Service to manage encryption keys
     * KMS Advantages: user control + audit key usage using CloudTrail
     * Object is encrypted server side
-    * Must set header: “x-amz-server-side-encryption": ”aws:kms"
+    * Must set header: "x-amz-server-side-encryption": "aws:kms"
-  * Server-Side Encryption with Customer-Provided Keys (SSE-C)
+  * Server-Side Encryption with Customer-Provided Keys (**SSE-C**)
     * Server-side encryption using data keys fully managed by the customer outside of AWS
     * Amazon S3 **does not** store the encryption key you provide
     * **HTTPS must be used**